takeshi0206/filemaker-addons-reception-for-redmine/README.md

 # Overview

-　This add-on provides the ability to collect on-screen information from FileMaker and send data to other services.
-By arranging buttons in any layout in FileMaker and setting them by default, users can send data to a given destination or service with a few pushes of the button (or called by another script).
-Users will be able to post information about various FileMaker layouts to a common reception.
+This add-on provides the ability to collect information on a FileMaker screen and send the data to other services.
+With a few button presses (or calls from other scripts), the user can send data to a given destination or service.
+Users can post information from various layouts in FileMaker to a common receptionist.

-　At this point, you may be wondering, "Why don't you build the entire workflow with FileMaker without using other services?", But if you are a user who mainly uses communication tools, you can use the tools you are familiar with.
-However, the hurdles for introduction will be lower if the business flow is run in the backyard.
-What used to be an application in Word, Excel, or PDF file will be sent to the reception desk by entering it in the layout of FileMaker and pressing the application button, and the staff will click the link to FileMaker to check the contents. to change.
+You may be thinking, "Why don't I just use FileMaker to build all my workflows without using other services?
+However, if you have been using communication tools for a long time, you may find it easier to use a familiar tool to accept applications and run the workflow in your backyard.
+What used to be a Word, Excel, or PDF file application can now be entered into the FileMaker layout, click on the application button, and it will flow to the receptionist, where the staff can click on the link to FileMaker and check the contents.

-　The communication tools targeted this time are Redmine, Slack, and eMail (Gmail).
-I made add-ons for each service.
-Add-ons act like a hub for FileMaker and communication tools.
-Depending on how you use it, you can use FileMaker as the front of a communication tool.
-In the Slack version and the eMail version, the information is in one direction from the applicant to the reception desk, but in the Redmine version, the status of the ticket (issue) can also be confirmed on the FileMaker side.
-This is just one example, but you can use this add-on as a template and customize it for a variety of services.
+The three communication tools we targeted this time were Redmine, Slack, and eMail (Gmail).
+We created add-ons for each of these services.
+The add-on works like a hub between FileMaker and the communication tools.
+In the Slack and eMail versions, the information goes in one direction, from the applicant to the receptionist, but in the Redmine version, the status of the ticket (issue) can be checked in FileMaker.
+This is just one example.
+This is just one example, but you can use this add-on as a template and customize it to suit various services.

-　The basic image of this workflow is the general reception and inquiry response process such as various application windows of organizations and groups, inquiry management from users, sales reports, and incident response.
-This kind of system is no longer rare in Web services, but FileMaker has the advantage that everything works on-premises, so for example, setting up a problem response window at the emergency response headquarters, needs at evacuation centers and opening a problem response window. , It is possible to respond to sudden system introduction requests in closed areas that are not connected to the Internet.
-You can quickly create a layout form that meets various needs with FileMaker, paste this add-on (reception for Redmine), enter information on the iPad, and the backyard staff will respond to the ticket-driven project management system (Redmine).
-Will be instantly registered, creating an instant reception system.
+The basic image of this workflow is that of a general receptionist or inquiry handling workflow, such as various application windows for an organization or group, user inquiry management, sales reporting, and incident handling.
+This type of system is no longer uncommon with web services, but FileMaker has the advantage that everything can function on-premise.
+For example, the system can be used to set up an urgent response desk at an emergency headquarters, or a contact point for needs, issues, and requests at an evacuation center, or any other urgent system that is not connected to the Internet.
+You can quickly create input forms for various needs in FileMaker, paste in this add-on, and you have an instant reception system.

+# Administrator id and password

+- ID: admin
+- PASSWORD:

+No password has been set.
+You will be prompted to set a password when you first start the program.

 # License